IBM/hyperprotect/README.md

    - **IMPORTANT:** You'll have Rust problems if you try to use pip to install Python Cryptography.

-3. Install IBM Key Protect
+3. Install the IBM Key Protect Python module

 	pip3 install keyprotect